 is pretzled now to fashion’s expectation, described on its disc box as “gender-flipped.”
 Don’t know how that fits, nor the Fonda character’s “judgmental priggishness.”
 Much if not all of repackaging old film comes to making it “relevant,” that is, acceptable to modern notions, this the “challenge” to modern marketing.
 Cheer for those who admire vintage because of discredited attitudes, not in spite of them.
 Many profess to like screwball, 30/40’s comedy in general, but there is frankly little of it I show civilians with confidence.
 Take two others with Stanwyck released in 1941, Ball of Fire and Meet John Doe.
 Great directors behind both, peerless writers, yet flawed in ways too fundamental for other than seasoned buffs to get through, let alone repeatedly.
 The Lady Eve benefits considerable for brevity, 94 minutes and out.
 Ball of Fire is 111, John Doe 122.
 These things matter to impatient moderns with already twitching rears.
 I know one who asks, “How long is it?” before any screening.
 If I say over 75 minutes, she’s for bailing.
 We therefore watch lots of precode.
 Trick for comedy is holding tempo and interest aloft.
 So many flail after promise of a strong start.
 Great films like lesser films have wrinkles, none perfect by anyone’s reckoning (quick: Name please a feature you regard as perfect).
 The Lady Eve has a start-stop-will-it-stumble point for most everyone seeing it a first time, a plot turn I’ve seen alienate some, myself included at earlier stage of life.
 Query then: Does Charlie/Hopsy deserve punishment he takes from Jean/Eve in a second half?

 Even in farce comedy we must be sensitive to character’s feelings, maybe more so.
 It is clear early that Charles Pike is a scion of wealth.
 He has a majordomo, “Muggsy,” whose job is to see that predators don’t separate Charles from his family money.
 Charles is not streetwise and tends to trust unwisely, so is an easy target for Jean, who is engaged in ongoing criminal enterprise with her father.
-These are clearly people to be avoided, especially where one has wealth.
+These are clearly people to be avoided, certainly by those with wealth.
 Charles falls in love with Jean, but is apprised by the ship’s purser of her lawless background and so naturally feels betrayed and taken gross advantage of.
-Quite naturally he wants no further association with her, let alone marriage.
+He naturally wants no further association with her, let alone marriage.
 Jean takes umbrage at Charles’ rejection and devotes herself to getting even by assuming a false identity and invading his family’s home, an off-putting prospect.
 I’ve known many turned utterly off The Lady Eve for how Jean/Eve treats Charles, marrying him under phony pretense and humiliating him on their wedding night.
 “I need him like the ax needs the turkey” might amuse in other contexts, but here it disturbs, for what is this woman ultimately capable of?
 The turn-off many experience with the second half of The Lady Eve makes for a high hill to climb.
 I tried it in the past and failed, though lately have reconciled with all aspects of The Lady Eve, now for me Sturges’ best comedy, but will not lose sight that mileage for it will vary depending upon who it is shown to.

 GHOSTBUSTERS (1984) --- I can’t recall when television bred so many stars as in the Saturday Night Live era.
 And now we can’t generate stars for trying hardest, as if whole of the concept was buried as Egypt pharaohs.
 When Ghostbuster sequels are made (several, if frankly too many), nothing will do but to bring back principals who now spookily represent what it once was to sell tickets on names alone.
 I use “spookily” advisedly because even deceased Busters are back via hologram or whatever unholy device is summoned to raise what seems real ghosts.
 I drew Ghostbusters as part of ongoing rehab for 80’s output shunned or come frostily away from when little or nothing of then-cinema merited my approval.
-Warmth-up of age, willingness to meet at least halfway, sees much that is improved, or was it me that needed improving, because Ghostbusters seems in all ways a pleasant time capsule to forty years gone that need not be lived again but for flashcards from then that play better than I would have guessed they could.
+Warmth-up of age, willingness to meet at least halfway, sees much that is improved, or was it me that needed improving, because Ghostbusters seems in all ways a pleasant time capsule to forty years gone that need not be lived again but for flashcards that play better than I would have guessed they could.
 Worth noting is what Ghostbusters means to a generation who came upon it in kid-hood or adolescence.
 For them GB is Kane and Kong rolled into iconic one, and I’m not sure if Columbia/Sony/whatever owns a more valuable IP than this.
 There was a theatrical reissue for a thirty year anniversary, and lately a new Ghostbusters touched down to do again same things as before, aid and comfort to nostalgics and under heading of what an industry calls “fan service.”
 I saw neither Ghostbusters II, the reviled remake of 2016, or a sort-of-arty rethink from 2021.
 There will always be Ghostbusters so long as creatives are too frightened by market realities to be creative, but who you gonna call when old-timers from 1984 are too old to answer even for a cameo.
 I would ask how Sigourney Weaver reacted when approached by Columbia/Sony/whatever.
 Do young folks seeing new Ghostbusters ask, Where is our generation of personalities like these?
 Chances are they care less what movies offer any more, so long as there is gaming, infinite scrolling, whatever Dopamine substitutes are handy.
 Busters have been around long enough to see theatrical movies themselves become ghosts.

 15 Comments: